OSC/ood-documentation/source/faqs.rst

 risks, which are evaluated by our development team.
-Based on this evaluation we then make appropriate patches and publish the full report—detailing the issue, severity, versions affected, and what patches were made for which releases in our `Security advisories <https://github.com/OSC/ondemand/security/advisories?state=published>`_.
+Based on this evaluation we then make appropriate patches and publish the full report—detailing the issue, severity, versions affected, and what patches were made for which releases in our `security advisories <https://github.com/OSC/ondemand/security/advisories?state=published>`_.

 Resources
 ---------